AltspaceVR/AltspaceSDK-wiki/Cursor-Effect-Plugins.md

 ColorHighlightEffect( parameters )
 * (optional) parameters {object} - properties to configure color settings
-    * color {THREE.Color} - highlight color to use; set as object.userData.tintColor in Altspace
-      defaults to yellow: `THREE.Color(1, 1, 0)`
+    * color {THREE.Color} - highlight color to use; set as object.userData.tintColor in Altspace.
+Defaults to yellow: `THREE.Color(1, 1, 0)`

 ### DragPlaneEffect